KQLA

 KQLA (103.5 FM "Q Country 103.5") is a radio station licensed to Ogden, Kansas.
 It broadcasts to the Junction City-Manhattan-Fort Riley area broadcasting with an ERP of 41,000 watts.
 The station is owned by Eagle Communications, which also owns stations KJCK and KJCK-FM, as well as 25 radio stations throughout Kansas, Nebraska and Missouri.
+Studios are located on West 6th Street in Junction City, with an auxiliary studio located on South 4th Street in Manhattan.
+KQLA’s transmitter is located on Bagdad Hill in southwest Manhattan.